|Nancy Stout (#47697610)|

 I endeavor to make memorials as complete as possible, including headstone photos, bios and links.
-(By the way, I have gotten permission from several newspapers for the obits I have posted.)
+(I have received permission for obits unless the newspapers are out of print or the copyrights have expired.)

-Most of our memorials are family members, but we'll happily consider transfers if you are more closely related.
+Most of my memorials are family members, but I'll happily consider transfers if you are more closely related.

-You are welcome to use any of the photos we have posted but we would enjoy hearing from you if you do use any.
+You are welcome to use any of the photos I have posted but I would enjoy hearing from you if you do use any.

 FindAGrave has added so much to my life.
 I love being a part of it!

 |Cindy Selensky Foster||RE: Lawhead Headstone|

 You are quite welcome.
 Susan's brother George W. Booth is my husband's great grandfather.

 |Richard Young||Memorial #141900339, Jessie Risor|